StefanHristov1997/DiceGame/README.md

 The game is set up to have 3 dice and 5 rounds, so if the number you pick equals one of the numbers on the dice, your points increase. </br>
 After your 5 rounds it's time for the computer to play and it also picks a random number and repeats the steps. </br>
 Finally, the game compares the results and prints the winner. </strong> </br>

+### Solution description
+<strong> For first step of the solution for this problem, I have made a separate Game class that accepts as parameters the number of dice and rounds, having set them to 3 dice and 5 rounds into the constructor of the class. </br>
+A play() method is also defined in the class, which accepts the name of the player and his chosen number. </br>
+The purpose of the method is to implement the logic of the game, recreating the number of rounds and the number of dice with two for loops.
+For each round, the randomly selected dice number is stored in an array, then printed, representing the values ​​of the dice in the specified round. </br>
+Each die value is then compared to the player's chosen number, and if a match is made, his points are increased. </strong>